Cstannahill/code-evo/project-context.md

 - Background analysis, status, and cancel flows are now type-safe and consistent with backend contracts.
 - AIService now includes a utility to select the correct OpenAI token parameter (`max_completion_tokens` for new models, `max_tokens` for legacy models) with robust error handling and logging.
 All relevant calls to the multi-model service in `analyze_code_pattern` and `analyze_code_quality` now use this utility, ensuring compatibility with both old and new OpenAI models.

+Session additions:

+- Backend: Added enhanced analysis bundle retrieval and per-model listing/fetch endpoints.
+- Frontend: Added API client methods for models and by-model fetch; created a reusable `ModelSelector` and integrated it into `MAResultsSection` header.
+The selector fetches repository models and allows an override to reflect context; deeper section wiring is planned.

 ## Immediate Next Steps

 - Test backend analysis with both legacy and new OpenAI models to confirm the token parameter fix works as intended.